allentrandinh/mincost_traveltour/README.md

  3. Only one new destination can be visited in any given day.
  4. There is a desired duration of stay in each destination.

-Example input are provided in the .txt file
+Example input are provided in the suggest_question_answer.txt file